Jaguar XK (X100): XJ41/XJ42 concept (1986)

-The stylistic predecessor of the XK8 were a pair of completely unrelated concepts as far back as 1982, when Jaguar realised that the XJ-S had grown too large in size and weight to be classed as a proper successor to the E-Type.
+The stylistic predecessors of the XK8 were a pair of completely unrelated concepts as far back as 1982, when Jaguar realised that the XJ-S had grown too large in size and weight to be classed as a proper successor to the E-Type.
 Then, two new projects, codenamed the XJ41 (coupé) and XJ42 (convertible) got to an advanced state of development.
 However, the project was cancelled when Ford Motor Company took over Jaguar in 1989, and the newly installed management determined that upgrading the company's dated production facilities was a higher priority.
 The XJ-S was given a major facelift (being renamed the XJS) instead as a stop gap solution.
 The XJ41/XJ42 studies ultimately evolved into the Aston Martin DB7 and the Jaguar XK8 which were launched in 1994 and 1996 respectively.